neosiae/run-event-handler-once/README.md

 Type: `EventTarget`

-The event target to listen for the event on.
+Register an event handler to a desired target.

 #### type

 Type: `string`

-The event type to listen for.
+The event type.

 #### listener

 Type: `function`

-An event handler that is called when a specific event type occurs.
+An event handler which receives a notification when an event of the specified type occurs.

 #### options (Optional)

 Type: `object`

+An options object that specifies characteristics about the event listener.
+The available options are:

-An options object.
-It has two keys: __`add`__ an options object that will be passed to `addEventListener` and __`remove`__ an options object that will be passed to `removeEventListener`.
+- **`add`** - An options object that will be passed to `addEventListener`
+- **`remove`** - An options object that will be passed to `removeEventListener`

 ## License

 MIT